 All LL.M. students are required to take three courses: Legal System of the United States; Legal Research; and Legal Writing.
-LL.M. candidates choose all their other classes from Georgia Law’s extensive course offerings, and they pursue these studies side by side with J.D. students.
+LL.M. candidates choose all their other classes from the law school's extensive course offerings, and they pursue these studies side by side with J.D. students.
 LL.M. students also may seek approval to take a limited number of courses in other University of Georgia units.

 Among the Concentrations that University of Georgia School of Law LL.M. students may pursue is Preparation for a U.S. Bar Examination.

 Several U.S. jurisdictions, including Georgia, New York, and California, and Washington, D.C., permit graduates of non-U.S. law schools to sit for that jurisdiction’s bar examinations if they meet specific requirements.
 Our Concentration is designed to assist you in your preparation.

-Rules in each jurisdiction are subject to change, and Georgia Law does not guarantee any student’s eligibility to sit for a U.S. bar examination.
+Rules in each jurisdiction are subject to change, and our law school does not guarantee any student’s eligibility to sit for a U.S. bar examination.
 Therefore, in addition to consulting with your LL.M. curriculum advisor, you may wish to explore:

 - University of Georgia School of Law

 - Supreme Court of Georgia, Office of Bar Admissions